lamichhaneashish/DataStructureProjects/README.md

 max. if the current length is larger than max then replace max with current.
 Max is the length of longest streak of consecutive integers.
 @param A array of an integer

+## IA7 : Comparison of PriorityQueue and Java's Array.sort() to find the largest element in the list.
+IA7.java contains two methods : select(int[] arr, int k) and sortandSelect(int[] arr, int k).
+Based on the run-time from the Timer class select method is efficient than sortandSelect method.